Bit20-Creative-Group/Graphene-Gateway/README.md

 with a memo containing a withdrawal address,

-automatically withdraws the matching foreign chain asset to the client's account.
+it automatically withdraws the matching foreign chain asset to the client's account.

 Both Deposit and Withdrawal are built to handle multi client / multi asset concurrency.

+Currently gateway tokenization of the following coins are supported:

+- EOSIO(EOS)
+- Ripple(XRP)

-This project has been sponsored by www.bitshares.org
+# This project has been sponsored by www.bitshares.org

 and peer reviewed by BitShares core developer Dr. Christopher Sanborn

     NON STANDARD MODULES WHICH REQUIRE INSTALLATION

 - falcon
 - pybitshares